All Episodes

 Well, where is it?

-Yeah, they can never answer that question.
+They can never answer that question.

-You don't have an iron elimination system, you have an iron recycling system.
+You don't have an iron elimination system.

 Why is it not recycling?

-And you know, Dr. Monzo in the house, and this is what I'm talking about.
+And this is what I'm talking about.

 You know, this is the type of stuff that needs to be researched.

-I mean, for goodness sakes, Joe Tippins had six months to live, and he cures himself with a deworming medicine for a freaking dog.
+I mean, for goodness sakes, Joe Tippins had six months to live and he cures himself with a deworming medicine for a freaking dog.

 You would think that there would be a bum's rush of investment towards doing anti-parasite treatment and research for cancer.

-You would think there'd be a bums rush, but there wasn't.
+You would think there'd be a bum's rush, but there wasn't.

 Because that's because that kills the parasites, right?

-The whole thing is so lopsided, it just makes me sick.
+Yeah, the whole thing is so lopsided, it just makes me sick.

-Which which again, another shameless self-promotion moment.
+Which, which, again, another shameless self-promotion moment.

 Are we going to Tibet again?